 The political ideas of Marx and Engels (despite their excellent economic analysis of capitalism) are ambiguous and contradictory.
 Even at their best they in no way approach the clarity and depth of Bakunin's conception of socialism.
-Or, as he puts it in Grundrisse (notes for Capital) :

 This is pure determinism.
 It takes away the central role of people in changing their own destiny.
 It removes workers, as thinking and acting individuals, from the centre stage.
 It ignores the very seeds which might blossom into revolution: the workers.
 If the destruction of capitalism is inherent in its own evolution then there is no reason to fight against it.
 If maximising production is the key then why not work harder to help it along?